RyanNgCT/wonderland-ctf/README.md

 strings 3236.dmp | grep -Fi "password\|amazon.com.*amazon.com\|password"
 ```

-Searching for emails with gmail's "signature" also proved futile.
+Searching for emails with gmail's "signature" also proved futile:

-`strings 3236.dmp | grep -Fi "@gmail.com"`.
+`strings 3236.dmp | grep -Fi "@gmail.com"`

+This resulted in a bunch of emails that in my opinion, served as a "distraction" and changing the search term to the partcular email did not yield results.

 Finally, I chanced upon [this article](https://security.stackexchange.com/questions/85980/how-to-find-passwords-in-memory-password-managers), which suggested using `&Password` since it is common in URL encoding.
 ```